-Even if you decided to take a break over the holidays, starting the year off with your continued home search – or jumping on the house hunting wagon – may be your best bet for snagging a home.
+Even if you decided to take a break over the holidays, starting the year off with your continued home search – or jumping back on the house hunting wagon – may be your best bet for snagging a home.
 Though the market is forecasted to take a breather in 2018, versus the rampage of 2017, we’re still going to see steady appreciation and more and more buyers coming into the home buying fold.

 YOUR AGENT IS EAGER TO START THE YEAR.
 Your agent is eager to start the new year with you and offer any insight they can.
 Since not everyone is looking to start their 2018 home search so early – I mean, winter’s barely begun and it’s still chilly outside – they may have more time to dedicate to your search.